 - 3 tablespoons olive oil

-1. Stir bulgur, salt, boiling water & let stand for 15 minutes.
+- Add bulgur and salt in boiling water & let stand for 15 minutes (do not boil).
 Drain excess water.